mlhartme/stool/main/documentation.md

 defined for the dashboard stage with the additional environment variables mentioned above.

-The differences between using `stool build` and executing a build command directly is the execute directory and the build directory.
+The differences between using `stool build` and executing a build command directly is the execute directory and the environment.
 When working in shared mode, you usually you have to use `stool build` because shared machine need a separate local Maven repository for every stage - and that's configured in the stage environment.

 [//]: # (include stageOptions.md)